SM 32x500 [2xM8] / N42 - magnetic roller

 Disadvantages of neodymium magnets:

-- Potential hazard associated with microscopic parts of magnets are risky, if swallowed, which is particularly important in the aspect of protecting young children.
-Additionally, miniscule components of these devices have the potential to hinder the diagnostic process after entering the body.
+- Potential hazard arising from small pieces of magnets are risky, if swallowed, which becomes significant in the aspect of protecting young children.
+Furthermore, tiny parts of these devices can hinder the diagnostic process when they are in the body.

 Neodymium magnets can demagnetize at high temperatures.